-Why use the Voluntary Disclosure Program?
+What is the IRS Voluntary Disclosure Program?

-IRS voluntary disclosure can provide relief for US taxpayers who…
+IRS voluntary disclosure can provide relief for US taxpayers who:

 - Have neglected to file past tax returns

 - Have failed to accurately report foreign bank accounts, foreign assets, or cryptocurrency transactions